xukang0/Writeups/Devvortex.md

 ---

-## What is the 2023 CVE ID for an information disclosure vulnerability in the version of Joomla running on DevVortex?
+## Task 5 : What is the 2023 CVE ID for an information disclosure vulnerability in the version of Joomla running on DevVortex?

 Searching on google for "joomla 4.2.6 CVE" returns this result by [NIST](https://nvd.nist.gov/vuln/detail/cve-2023-23752)
 <br>